Question 01: Answered: Which is Better – Grade A or B Vanilla Beans?

 The biggest (and most expensive) question: Which grade of vanilla beans to use?

-I started using Grade A beans for no real reason other than that’s what I chose to buy the first time around.
-But the cost difference between Grade A and Grade B kept drawing me back to looking for information.
-I eventually decided on using Grade B for two reasons:
+Grade A beans were used initially for no real reason other than that’s what was chosen to purchase the first time around.
+But the cost difference between Grade A and Grade B keeps inviting a reevaluation and a continued search for additional information.
+Eventually, the decision was made to move to using Grade B for two reasons:

-1. They are specifically marked “for vanilla extract”.
+1. They are specifically marketed “for vanilla extract”.

 2. They are lighter due to having less moisture content.
 Since we are choosing the amount of beans by weight, lighter beans means a higher number of pods for the same weight.

-However, as there are probably more factors that go into choosing Grade A vs Grade B, we need to conduct an experiment to ensure this is the case.
+However, as there are probably more factors that go into choosing Grade A vs Grade B, an experiment needs to be conducted to ensure this is the case.

 Method

-For this experiment, we will change only one variable.
-We will create two identical bottles of vanilla extract using the same type of bottle, the same alcohol, store them together through the aging process, shake them at the same time, and the only difference will be whether the beans included are Grade A or Grade B. At the end of three months (July 10, 2025), the two extracts will be compared with a method yet to be determined.
+For this experiment, only one variable will be changed.
+Two identical bottles of vanilla extract will be made using the same type of bottle, the same alcohol, store them together through the aging process, shake them at the same time, and the only difference will be whether the beans included are Grade A or Grade B. At the end of four months (October, 2025), the two extracts will be compared with a method yet to be determined.
 These tests will continue for as long as possible.
-In hindsight, I believe I should have made a larger quantity so that the experiment could also test how long it takes to make “good” vanilla extract.
-Add that to the list.

 Execution